If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 User Interface

-This is more about personal preference but is nevertheless vital in determining what you want in your product.
-Some of these devices are incredibly simplistic with a basic digital screen, excellent for a lower-priced product, but you may want something more dynamic.
+Some of the GPS devices we reviewed have an incredibly simplistic interface with a basic digital screen, excellent for a lower-priced product, but you may want something more dynamic.

 Many devices use colored and/or illuminated screens to give you the best depiction of the terrain possible.
 Additionally, some of these products use a touch screen as opposed to soft keys, which is another matter of personal preference.
 Either way, you’ll need to find what you are most comfortable with.